WCCNet: Wavelet-context Cooperative Network for Efficient Multispectral Pedestrian Detection: Introduction

-Furthermore, the obvious visual differences between RGB and infrared modalities also signify a huge sementical distinction between their extracted features, which has posed a significant challenge to crossmodal fusion.
-Conventional fusion schemes\cite{RPN2017Konig,MSDS2018,ARCNN2019,MLPD2021} directly apply simple pixel-wise addition and channel-dimension concatenation, thus they are weak in extracting complementary features.
-For this reason, fusion schemes in recent works \cite{MBNet2020,tang2022piafusion,wang2022RISNet,zhang2023TripleNet} differentiate complementary features from redundant features along channel dimension based on the differences in their numeric values.
+Furthermore, the obvious visual differences between RGB and infrared modalities also signify a huge semantic distinction between their extracted features, which has posed a challenge to crossmodal fusion.
+Conventional fusion schemes \cite{MSDS2018,ARCNN2019,MLPD2021,RPN2017Konig} directly apply simple pixel-wise addition and channel-dimension concatenation, thus they are weak in extracting complementary features.
+Recent fusion schemes \cite{MBNet2020,tang2022piafusion,wang2022RISNet,zhang2023TripleNet} differentiate complementary features from redundant features along channel dimension based on the differences in their numeric values.
 They assume explicitly or implicitly that features of different modalities are numerically homogeneous.
 However, it is well-known that the semantic differences between features of different modalities cannot be adequately represented by their numeric differences, especially when there exists a huge semantic gap between them.
-Moreover, spatial misalignments of multimodal features also hinder effective crossmodal fusion.
+Since pedestrians in the paired RGB and infrared images are spatially related, we manage to explore semantic correlation between crossmodal features based on their inherent correlation.

-In this paper, aiming for faster and more accurate multispectral pedestrian detection, we propose a novel Wavelet-integrated CNN framework with Crossmodal rearranging fusion, called WCCNet.
-The proposed WCCNet differentially extracts features for infrared and RGB modalities in multiple domains with lower computational cost, and effectively aggregates semantically complementary features through their crossmodal context in spatially relevant local regions.
+To tackle with abovementioned limitations, we propose \textbf{W}avelet-\textbf{C}ontext \textbf{C}ooperative framework (WCCNet) for faster and more accurate multispectral pedestrian detection, consisting of MoWE-integrated cooperative backbone and crossmodal rearranging fusion module.
+WCCNet asymmetrically extracts features for infrared and RGB modalities with lower computational cost, and effectively aggregates semantically complementary features through crossmodal context in spatially relevant local regions.

-Firstly, inspired by the fact that Discrete Wavelet Transform (DWT) can decompose signals into different frequency components with lightweight operations, we exploit DWT to extract inherent contour features of infrared modality.
-We propose a dual-stream multi-domain backbone, of which DWT layers extract frequency components from infrared modality, while the CNN layers extract spatial-domain features from RGB modality.
-Owe to the remarkably efficient feature extraction and highly compact feature representation of DWT in frequency domain, not only the amount of parameters and inference time are reduced, but also the extracted infrared features are improved to complement RGB modality and facilitate the subsequent crossmodal fusion.